 But in my late teens, I found myself caught up in the social media storm.
 Suddenly, I was spending hours on end scrolling through Instagram, being bombarded with snaps of beauty bloggers, makeup artists and models with picture-perfect features – and mine didn't match up.

 Later, at university, I received an anonymous message through Facebook from someone (I still don't know who) that managed to tap into that insecurity, big time.
-I thought I had gotten away with overexposing my selfies with natural light or choosing my angles well, but no matter which filter I opted for, I was told that my nose would "still look big and ugly".
+I thought I had got away with overexposing my selfies with natural light or choosing my angles well, but no matter which filter I opted for, I was told that my nose would "still look big and ugly".

 That was the turning point for me and, two years on, I truly believe that having my nose tweaked was one of the best things I've ever done – especially for my confidence levels in a world and a job that is obsessed with appearance.
 And while I don't regret it, there are so many things I wish I'd known before biting the bullet and altering my looks for good.